The running short appears to be a fairly simple garment, but there is much more to these diminutive trousers than meets the eye.

 Trail and urban runners tend to wear tougher gear and can afford to wear slightly heavier kit.
 2-in-1 shorts provide extra protection from the elements and comfortable support even on the longest of routes.

-The OMM Kamleika Short is highly functional and made with a fabric that is both waterproof and breathable.
-Flexible, durable, and soft, these shorts will provide comfortable performance against the harshest conditions.
+The OMM Pace Short is highly functional and features two mesh pockets big enough for trail essentials like gels, windshorts, compasses.
+Flexible, durable, and soft, these shorts will provide comfortable performance cool comfort on the most challenging mountain runs.

 Comfortable, stylish, breathable, and fast-drying, the Montane Women's Snap Shorts will help you push your running distance even farther with their super-wicking Apex-Dry Mesh inner brief, side elasticated gel pockets and reflective details.